lescardone/lescardone.github.io/_projects/2021-05-14-icu-classification.md

 Github Repository for this project can be found [here](https://github.com/lescardone/classification-project/).

 ## ABOUT

-With hospital overwhelm across the United States during the COVID-19 pandmic, healthcare workers have struggled to treat an overwhelming amount of patients in critical condition.
+With hospital overwhelm across the United States during the COVID-19 pandemic, healthcare workers have struggled to treat an overwhelming amount of patients in critical condition.

 "Intensive Care Units (ICUs) often lack verified medical histories for incoming patients.
 A patient in distress or a patient who is brought in confused or unresponsive may not be able to provide information about chronic conditions such as heart disease, injuries, or diabetes.
 Medical records may take days to transfer, especially for a patient from another medical provider or system.
 Knowledge about chronic conditions such as diabetes can inform clinical decisions about patient care and ultimately improve patient outcomes." ([source](https://www.kaggle.com/c/widsdatathon2021/overview/description))